-Air National Guard Members return home from Antarctica
+Air National Guard members return home from Antarctica

 “Operation Deep Freeze is something we have been supporting for over 30 years.
 The National Science Foundation runs the United State’s Antarctica program.
 That program is on the ice.”

-For the past 4 months, these Air National Guard members have assisted researchers who are studying a wide variety of topics.
+For the past four months, these Air National Guard members have assisted researchers who are studying a wide variety of topics.

 “From geology to ideology to geometry, to studying the animals for instance, how do these animals survive in the cold water?
 Some of the scientists have found a protein, almost like an antifreeze in them.
 They bring that science out and that’s how they write our textbooks and they bring that to the rest of the world for knowledge.”